DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Related Works

+Subsequent works improve the categorical pipeline by modeling the shape differences inside a category adaptively, with many of them fusing depth with RGB input for more accurate translation and scale estimation \cite{Chen2020ECCV,Tian2020ECCV,Chen_2020_CVPR,chen2021sgpa,chen2021fs,lin2021dualposenet}.
+Specifically, within the RGB-input domain, Chen \textit{et al.}~\cite{Chen2020ECCV} propose an analysis-by-synthesis approach to minimize the difference between the input image and a 2D object view synthesized by neural rendering, by gradient descent on both shape and pose variables.
+All these category-level approaches train different network branches for each category to learn and utilize the intra-category shape consistency.

+In comparison, our scalable approach can accommodate categories of different symmetries with a common network path that learns the inter- and intra-categorical features adaptively (Fig.~\ref{fig:motivate}).
+Similarly, StarMap~\cite{zhou2018starmap} and PoseContrast~\cite{xiao2021posecontrast} work on the cross-category setting for estimating only the 3D rotation; however, they do not address object symmetries.
+LatentFusion~\cite{park2019latentfusion} does not assume categorical objects either, but requires multiple view images for neural reconstruction before pose estimation.

-Multipath-AAE~\cite{multiAAE2020} works under a different assumption where the 3D models of test objects are available, which is common for settings like manufacturing.
-It extends the augmented autoencoder approach \cite{sundermeyer2019augmented} to multiple objects by sharing an encoder and assigning to each object an individual decoder, which bypasses the shape difference problem.
-Its encoder can learn pose-aware features that generalize to different objects.
-Similarly, Pitteri \textit{et al.}~\cite{pitteri2020} use learned local surface embedding to estimate pose for unseen objects with given 3D test models.
+Multipath-AAE~\cite{multiAAE2020} works under a different assumption: the novel test objects share little shape consistency with training objects but have 3D models available, which is practical for industrial manufacturing settings.
+Multipath-AAE extends the augmented auto-encoder approach \cite{sundermeyer2019augmented} by sharing an encoder to learn the latent pose embedding and assigning to each object a separate decoder, which bypasses the large shape differences across objects and enables auto-encoding.
+The shared encoder therefore learns pose-aware features that generalize to different objects.
+This setting is followed by Pitteri \textit{et al.}~\cite{pitteri2020} who use learned local surface embedding for pose estimation, and Nguyen \textit{et al.}~\cite{Nguyen_2022_CVPR} who improve robustness by modeling occlusion.
+Compared with \cite{multiAAE2020}, our disentanglement of shape and pose allows the auto-encoding without multi-path decoders for different objects, thus making the framework more scalable.
+However, the disentanglement into independent factors is challenging to learn and we propose re-entanglement to generate shape conditioned pose codebook for feasible learning.

-Our direct approach disentangles the input image into separated shape and pose representations, where the pose code can be compared with canonical rotations for pose estimation, and the metric shape space facilitates novel object processing.
-Compared with \cite{multiAAE2020}, our disentanglement saves the cost of accommodating multiple objects with their respective decoders, although the disentanglement is nontrivial and requires the shape conditioned pose codebook generation.
-Unlike \cite{Tian2020ECCV,Chen2020ECCV}, our latent shape space is learned with contrastive learning and extensible to diverse objects across categories.
-In addition, our framework enables the seamless processing of the two settings used previously (\ie, with or without test 3D models) for the first time in literature.